tailscale/go-mod-archiver/README.md

 Afraid of being unable to build historical versions of your Go program?

-`go mod vendor` lets you check in your dependencies to git, but that's both bloaty and tedious.
+`go mod vendor` lets you check in your dependencies to git, but that's both bloaty (for developers) and tedious (remembering to update it).

 It's nicer to work day-to-day with only `go.mod` (and no `vendor` folder), trusting that https://proxy.golang.org/ can give you any module version in the future.